Tshenuwani Farisani

-Tshenuwani Simon Farisani is a South African politician, theologian, and Lutheran minister.
+Tshenuwani Simon Farisani (30 August 1947 – 29 May 2025) was a South African politician, theologian and Lutheran minister.
 During apartheid, he was one of the country's most prominent black clergymen and preached anti-apartheid liberation theology from his diocese in Venda and Transvaal.
 He founded the Black Evangelic Youth Organisation with Cyril Ramaphosa in the early 1970s and was also active in the Black Consciousness movement, especially as president of the Black People's Convention from 1973 to 1975.
 He was arrested on four occasions, according to Amnesty International as a prisoner of conscience, and he testified abroad about the torture he was subjected to by the apartheid police.

 After the end of apartheid, Farisani represented the African National Congress in the Limpopo Provincial Legislature and National Assembly.
 He was a Member of the Executive Council in the Limpopo provincial government under the inaugural Premier of Limpopo, Ngoako Ramatlhodi, from 1997 to 2004, and from 2004 to 2009 he was Speaker of the Limpopo Provincial Legislature.